RanaivosonHerimanitra/Rangular/README.md

 Instead of reinventing the wheel, it will take the best in class framework to develop enterprise grade application using R.

 # Getting started (API usage):

+Currently, you have to launch a plumber server, in a separate R session.
+See [plumber page](https://www.rplumber.io/) for documentation.
+Once, a plumber server is launched, you can run the following code:

 ```r
 library('Rangular')